-New product introductions in 2013 included the LC380 pistol, the SR45 pistol, the Ruger American Rimfire rifle, the SR-762 rifle, and the Red Label II shotgun.
-New products represented \$195.8 million or 29% of firearm sales in 2013, compared to \$182.0 million or 38% of firearms sales in 2012.
+New product introductions in 2014 included the AR-556 modern sporting rifle and the LC9s pistol.
+New products represented \$89.4 million or 16% of firearm sales in 2014, compared to \$195.8 million or 29% of firearms sales in 2013.
+New product sales include only major new products that were introduced in the past two years.

-The estimated sell-through of the Company's products from the independent distributors to retailers increased 18% in 2013 from the comparable prior year period.
-For the same period, the National Instant Criminal Background Check System ("NICS") background checks (as adjusted by the National Shooting Sports Foundation) increased 7%.
+The estimated sell-through of the Company's products from the independent distributors to retailers decreased 20% in 2014.
+For the same period, the National Instant Criminal Background Check System ("NICS") background checks (as adjusted by the National Shooting Sports Foundation) decreased 12%.

-Estimated sell-through from distributors to retailers and total NICS background checks follow:
+Estimated sell-through from distributors to retailers and total adjusted NICS background checks follow:

-2013 2012 2011 Estimated Units Sold from Distributors to Retailers (1) 2,091,500 1,772,800 1,085,200 Total Adjusted NICS Background Checks (2) 14,796,900 13,780,000 10,791,000
+2014 2013 2012 Estimated Units Sold from Distributors to Retailers (1) 1,669,700 2,091,500 1,772,800 Total Adjusted NICS Background Checks (2) 13,090,400 14,796,900 13,780,000

 - (1) The estimates for each period were calculated by taking the beginning inventory at the distributors, plus shipments from the Company to distributors during the period, less the ending inventory at distributors.
-These estimates are only a proxy for actual market demand as they: - Rely on data provided by independent distributors that are not verified by the Company, - Do not consider potential timing issues within the distribution channel, including goods-in-transit, and - Do not consider fluctuations in inventory at retail. - (2) While NICS background checks are not a precise measure of retail activity, they are commonly used as a proxy for retail demand.
+These estimates are only a proxy for actual market demand as they: - Rely on data provided by independent distributors that are not verified by the Company, - Do not consider potential timing issues within the distribution channel, including goods-in-transit, and - Do not consider fluctuations in inventory at retail. - While NICS background checks are not a precise measure of retail activity, they are commonly used as a proxy for retail demand.
 NICS background checks are performed when the ownership of most firearms, either new or used, is transferred by a Federal Firearms Licensee.
 NICS background checks are also performed for permit applications, permit renewals, and other administrative reasons.